Sven-I-Am/challenge-php-guestbook/README.md

         * seperated view from php :heavy_check_mark:
         * seperated header, footer and body :heavy_check_mark:
         * :exclamation: **having trouble saving the messages to a file and then getting the file contents in a readable format**
-        * after Lunch I asked for help from our coach [Tim](https://github.com/Timmeahj) to understand the way json_encode structured the data in the messages.json file
+        * after Lunch, I asked for help from our coach [Tim](https://github.com/Timmeahj) to understand the way json_encode structured the data in the messages.json file
         * I can now `put` and `get` data from `message.json` :heavy_check_mark:
         * I'm showing the messages with the latest message at the top :heavy_check_mark:
-        * Finally got the messages to show where I want them, had to move the `require "body.html";` :heavy_check_mark:
+        * Finally, got the messages to show where I want them, had to move the `require "body.html";` :heavy_check_mark:
         * had trouble showing the messages up to date after new post submission, something strange was happening when checking the 'isset($_POST)' it now works!!:heavy_check_mark:
         * added a layer of protection by putting all the user input through a `protect()` method which uses the `htmlspecialchars()` :heavy_check_mark:
         * I should now have the core functionalities in there :heavy_check_mark:
           * :exclamation: **although there is still something strange with the first message to be posted after emptying out the json file.**
-        * :tada: **Done with the must haves**
+        * :tada: **Done with the must-haves**
         * :clock5: 5PM end of the day, ran out of time for extras
+* Day 2 (:date:04/11/2021)
+  * We got the happy news that our deadline was extended by a day!
+  * Those of us that got the must-haves done yesterday are now helping our fellow learners in small teams of 4
+  * In between helping I'm working on the nice to haves
+    * Done today:
+      * profanity filter should now work without case sensitivity :heavy_mark_check:

 ## To Do